adobe-type-tools/kern-dump/UFOkerning/README.md

-# kernDump
+# UFOkerning
-More specific scripts for specialized, kerning-related operations workflow
+More specific scripts for UFO kerning-related operations.

 ---